CMH Gourmand

 Small Bytes: Pistacia Vera – Brunch and Other Stuff

-Posted by cmh gourmand on December 17, 2011
+Posted by CMH Gourmand on December 17, 2011

 I had an axe to grind regarding brunch at Pistacia Vera.
 Don’t get me wrong, I love Pistacia Vera and I think the world of Spencer and Anne.
 Here’s the thing, as you know, I am not a fan of breaking fast (reasons outlined logically in previous posts).
 I might even be the Grinch of breakfast.
 I was miffed during the most recent Dine Originals Week.
 Historically my Dine Originals Week ritual is to get the $10 Pistacia Vera tasting box to cap off the week.
 Well, last time there was no box just a brunch deal.
 Hrumph!